 According to a recent news report, three children were transported to a local hospital for treatment after a major crash involving a dump truck and an SUV.
 Police and investigators reported that the dump truck driver was headed south when it dropped off the right side of the highway.
 When the driver made it back onto the highway, it crossed the center line and crashed into an SUV heading in the opposite direction.
 The dump truck then overturned onto the driver’s side, with the vehicle blocking the roadway.
 The driver of the dump truck and three children who were in the SUV were taken to the hospital, and the accident remains under investigation.

 Truck accidents like the one described above can often be more devastating and dangerous than crashes involving passenger vehicles only.
-But what is it exactly that makes accidents associated with trucks more dangerous than other types of collisions?

 Second, the significant differences in weight between a passenger vehicle and truck can also amplify the severity of a collision.
 18-wheelers are typically around 80,000 pounds, while the average passenger vehicle is about 5,000 pounds.
 This difference in weight can be disastrous for accidents where trucks, because of their heavier weight, will take longer to come to a full stop.
 The weight difference between the two categories of vehicles also means that the passenger vehicle will inevitably take on most of the impact during an accident with a truck.